 Why Major in Chemistry?

-- Chemistry will provide an excellent foundation for careers in Medicine and the Allied Health Sciences.
+- Chemistr will provide an excellent foundation for careers in Medicine and the Allied Health Sciences.
 In fact, a Chemistry undergraduate degree is proven to produce higher MCAT scores than Biology or Biochemistry degrees (Source: Association of American Medical Colleges).

 - Chemistry is one of a small number of college majors directly associated with a wide variety of fields including not only the traditional chemical industries of manufacturing, pharmaceuticals, and analytical research but also in related fields such as engineering, environmental science, art conservation, education, forensics, and national security.